 We usually call “raw milk” the milk that is obtained straight from the cow, without the application of any heating or other disinfection methods.
 Some authors claim that raw milk contains more nutrients and probiotics, compared to pre-boiled or pasteurized milk.

-It is important to stress that raw milk may contain a vast range of harmful organisms such as E.coli, Salmonella, Listeria, and Cryptosporidium, no matter how stringent the hygienic measures during the cow’s milking could be.
+However, it is important to stress that raw milk may contain a vast range of harmful organisms such as E.coli, Salmonella, Listeria, and Cryptosporidium, no matter how stringent the hygienic measures during the cow’s milking are.

 These microorganisms can lead to severe infections in humans, including acute gastroenteritis often followed by complications such as hemolytic uraemic syndrome (HUS) sometimes leading to life-threatening kidney (renal) failures.